Loktra/software-engineer/README.md

-## Full Stack Engineer Programming Task
+## Software Engineer Programming Task

-In order to be considered for the fullstack engineer position, you must complete the following steps.
+In order to be considered for the software engineer position, you must complete the following steps.

 ### Prerequisites